victordomingos/Count-files/README.md

 `countfiles -st`
 `countfiles --supported-types`

+### Count how many files there are for each extension

 Count all files in current working directory and all of its subdirectories, ignoring hidden files and hidden subdirectories: